 Recommended for students who score in the appropriate range on the Reading Assessment Test.

 Offered on a Credit/No Credit basis.
-Lecture, 3 hours.

 A basic reading class designed to diagnose reading problems; improve word-attack skills; increase sight and speaking vocabularies; develop dictionary skills; and help students begin to acquire the ability to identify main ideas.